-Emma Stone Ditched Her Bob for Shoulder-Length, Platinum-Blonde Extensions
+Emma Stone Ditches Her Bob for Platinum-Blonde Extensions

 Turns out, the “Easy A” star is shaking things up again by taking her bob past her shoulders with the most natural-looking, platinum-blonde hair extensions we’ve seen in a while.
 Stone showed off her new ‘do on Tuesday as she was photographed shooting her new Netflix show, “Maniac,” in New York City.

-Though her outfit was far from the glam-worthy ensembles we’re used to seeing from the red carpet stunner (though we’ve love to know where she got her trench), Stone’s hair was the main attraction.
+Though her outfit was far from the glam ensembles we’re used to seeing from the red carpet stunner (though we’ve love to know where she got her trench), Stone’s hair was the main attraction.
 Throughout the day, Stone wore her hair in two ways.
-In one scene, she wore it stick-straight, with her extensions falling right above her boobs.
+In one scene, she wore it straight, with her extensions falling right below her clavicle.
 In another, Stone sported rain-damp hair beneath a hoodie, allowing some texture to peek through.

-While we know that Stone’s hair extensions will be long gone at the end of the shooting process, we have enough trust that she’ll impress us with her next hair transformation, which, at this rate, should be happening any minute now.
+While we know that Stone’s hair extensions will be long gone by the end of filming, we have enough trust that she’ll impress us with her next hair transformation, which, at this rate, should be happening any minute now.